studheart/thesleephabits2/src/content/posts/sleep-hygiene-for-night-shift-workers-smart-habits-for-better-rest-and-energy.md

 * **Commute shield:** Commute home with sunglasses (even on overcast mornings); filtered blue light still shouts “wake up.”
 A cap brim helps.
 * **Reverse sunrise:** “Reverse sunrise” at home: minimal, warm light while you prep for bed for contrast with the earlier brightness.
 * **Phone hygiene:**  Phone goes on grayscale + night filter automatically during wind‑down-less tempting to keep scrolling.

+Here’s how your [phone might be ruining your sleep](https://thesleephabits.com/how-your-phone-is-ruining-your-sleep/) without you realizing it.

 ## **Smart Naps and Caffeine**